0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 LORD FINKLE-MCGRAW
 (smiling)
 Good to see you, Mr. Hackworth.
-How are things at EduNation?
+How are things at EduQation?

 HACKWORTH
 (nervously)